ZimingLiii/zimingliii.github.io/_pages/about.md

 I'm a member of the [CAIR](https://cair.rit.edu) (Center for Accessibility and Inclusion Research) Lab and the [AIR](https://www.ritairlab.org) (Accessible and Immersive Realities) Lab.
 I am passionate about applying cutting-edge technology to develop accessible and inclusive tools, especially in VR.

-Beyond academia, I’m also a novelist, game designer, and web developer.
-I enjoy crafting immersive narratives, interactive experiences, and digital arts.
+Beyond academia, I’m also a digital media artist, designer, and Chinese-language writer.
+I enjoy crafting immersive narratives, interactive experiences, and digital artworks.

-Feel free to reach out if you're interested in collaboration, research discussions, or have any inquiries!